Don Webb (writer): Writing career

 Webb's first professional fiction sale was the short story "Rhinestone Manifesto", published in Interzone 13, Autumn 1985.
-He is best known for weird, experimental, and offbeat fiction, as well as works inspired by H. P. Lovecraft and according to Locus Magazine, he has published many stories, essays, interviews and other writing materials.
+He is best known for weird, experimental, and offbeat fiction, as well as works inspired by H. P. Lovecraft and according to Locus Magazine, he has published many stories, essays, interviews and other writings.
 His short stories have appeared or been referenced in numerous anthologies, including The Year's Best Science Fiction: Eleventh Annual Collection, Asimov's Science Fiction and The Magazine of Fantasy & Science Fiction His story "The Great White Bed" (F&SF May 2007) was nominated for the International Horror Critics Award.

 Webb has published 12 books and over 400 other items covering a broad range of topics.
 Webb is a member of the Turkey City Writer's Workshop.
 He currently lives in Austin, Texas and teaches creative writing at the University of California, Los Angeles.

 Magico-religious activities

 Webb served as High Priest of the Temple of Set from 1993 to 2002.
-He is an authority regarding the Temple of Set and has published several works of non-fiction on the topic.
+Accordingly, he is an authority regarding the Temple of Set and its inner workings and has published several works of non-fiction on the topic.
 The Temple of Set continues to publish several of his articles as recommended introductory material for prospective members.